Konjkov/pycasino/docs/source/tutorial/jastrow.rst

     \beta_1 = \left[\frac{-Z_I}{(-L_{\chi I})^C} + \frac{\beta_{0I}C}{L_{\chi I}}\right]

+if the Slater part of the wave function satisfies the electron–nucleus cusp condition, or if a non-divergent pseudopotential is used, then the Jastrow factor is required to be cuspless at the nuclei, i.e it should satisfy the above equation with :math:`Z_I = 0`

 For certain electron coordinates, :math:`\chi` term can be obtained with :py:meth:`casino.Jastrow.chi_term` method::

     jastrow.chi_term(n_powers)